Modified 1719 Establishment Group

-The Modified 1719 Establishment Group of sixth rates were basically identical to the 1719 Establishment Group except the were two feet wider.
+The Modified 1719 Establishment Group of sixth rates were basically identical to the 1719 Establishment Group except they were two feet wider.
 One ship would be a rebuild of an earlier vessel and one vessel of new construction.
 These vessels like the 1719 Establishment Group would have no lower gun ports, however, would have ten oar ports per side on the lower deck.
 These ships would be constructed between 1729 and 1732.